 Meet Megado’s little sister: all the features, but with fewer shafts.

 Tired of crawling on the floor to tie up treadles?
 Octado is for you!
 Louet designs looms that are easy and comfortable to weave with, allowing weavers to sit and enjoy their craft for many hours at a time.
 A dobby loom allows you to avoid tie-ups and with only 8 shafts, it’s not so intimidating.
-Octado has all of the major features its big sister the Megado and has one treadle, light weight treadling and a floating breast beam system.
+Octado has all of the major features of its big sister the Megado and has one treadle, lightweight treadling and a floating breast beam system.

 Dobby looms have a dobby system, which is used to program the harness combinations for the weave pattern.
 Dobby is short for “draw boy” which refers to the weaver’s helper who was used to control the warp thread by pulling on draw threads.
 The dobby mechanism replaces the treadle/lam combination of the traditional floor looms.
 The performance of a multi-harness loom is vastly improved by using a dobby mechanism, as it overcomes the major problems associated with the use of a large number of treadles.